blockdeep/otter/docs/Compatibility.md

 ## ⚙️ Function Compatibility Guidelines

-To ensure the governance contract works with OTTER, the following **entry functions** are expected, with reasonable structure:
+To ensure the governance contract works with Otter, the following **entry functions** are expected, with reasonable structure:

 ---